Justice League: Cry for Justice: Foreshadowing from previous series

-In Final Crisis: Requiem, Hal Jordan and Oliver Queen contemplate the implications of having J'onn's killer run free.
+In Final Crisis: Requiem, Hal Jordan and Oliver Queen contemplate the implications of having Martian Manhunter's killer run free.
 Writer Peter Tomasi confirms this, explicitly saying that, "J'onn's death will have repercussions... when the rage and anger is channeled by some of the big guns, especially Hal Jordan".

 In Justice League of America vol. 2, #31, Hal and Oliver have a disagreement with Black Canary, the wife of Oliver and current chairwoman of the Justice League, over the formation of the "new league".

 Plot

 After a heated argument with the other members of the Justice League about bringing villains to justice, Green Lantern and Green Arrow quit the Justice League to hunt for villains who were part of the Secret Society.
 Ray Palmer and Ryan Choi team up to beat up Killer Moth for information about the theft of some of Ray's technology.
 After being tortured by Palmer, Killer Moth reveals that the person who hired him was Prometheus.
 Starman (Mikaal Tomas) is distraught over the death of his boyfriend, Tony, who died when a group of villains attacked S.T.A.R.
 Labs.
 In Africa, Congorilla mourns the loss of his tribe and the death of Freedom Beast.

 Starman and Congorilla meet and decide to find Shade.
 In Central City, Jay Garrick meets up with the Atom and Shazam to investigate the theft of cosmic treadmill technology from the Flash Museum.
 Green Lantern and Green Arrow defeat a group of villains that includes Prometheus, and are joined by Ray Palmer, Shazam, and Supergirl.

 Green Lantern, Green Arrow, and Ray proceed to question Prometheus, but soon learn that it is Clayface impersonating him.
 They realize they have fallen into a trap just as a bomb goes off.
 At his headquarters, the real Prometheus brags to I.Q. that he has a plan in mind larger than his foes realize.
-Prometheus also revels at having killed members of the Global Guardians, Tasmanian Devil, Gloss, and Sandstorm.
+Prometheus also revels at having killed Global Guardians members Tasmanian Devil, Gloss, and Sandstorm.

 Freddy Freeman manages to save the others from Clayface's bomb.
 Deciding they need help, they go to the Justice League of America.
 Jay Garrick races home to find the Shade waiting to speak to him.
 Congorilla and Starman seek out Animal Man for help.

 On the JLA satellite, the League has issues with Green Lantern and Green Arrow.
 The Guardian arrives with a device he recovered in Metropolis that the team discovers is a teleporter.
 Suddenly, Red Arrow shows up with his right arm ripped off.
 The others race to help Red Arrow, while Supergirl confronts Red Arrow's attacker, Shazam.